mimo-to/AutonomousDeliveryAgent/report_draft.md

 - Terrain cost = integer ≥ 1 (default = 1).
 - Agent can move in 4 directions: up, down, left, right.

+### Movement Assumptions

+- Diagonal movement: Not allowed in this project (4-connected grid).
+This aligns with the Manhattan heuristic used by A\* and ensures admissibility.
+- Time model: Each move advances time by 1.
+Dynamic obstacles are evaluated against the current time step.

 ---

 ## 3. Algorithms